Investing

 Strategy #3: Go Short

-If you want to bet against the entire market or specific market sectors without singling out individual companies, you can invest in inverse ETFs.
-There are inverse ETFs for the S&P 500, the NASDAQ, the tech sector, the financial sector, and most other major sectors.
-Many inverse ETFs are leveraged, meaning that you’ll see a 2X or 3X return for every point the underlying index drops.
+Betting against entire markets or specific sectors without targeting individual companies involves inverse ETFs.
+Options exist for the S&P 500, NASDAQ, technology, financials, and most major sectors.
+Many inverse ETFs offer leverage, providing 2X or 3X returns for each point decline in the underlying index.

 How To Make Money In A Bear Market - Go Short